park-bench/netcheck/README.md

 # Updates

-Updates may change configuration file options, so if you have a configuration file already, check that it has all of the required options in the current example file.
+Updates may change configuration file options.
+If a configuration file already exists, check that it has all of the required options from the current example file.

 # Known Errors and Limitations